DougallWinship/unicodez/README.md

 - there is a basic php autoloader which decodes/loads encoded .uphp classes on the fly see [autoload-test.php](./public/autoload-test.php)
 - alternatively there is a direct include method

+## ToDo:
+- add shebang to start of encoded .uphp files to indicate both the range & seed